 UKEC Academy Manchester is a member of English UK, which is the national association of accredited English language schools.
 English UK helps students to find good English courses and provides information about study options and life in the UK.

 We have courses in the morning (from 9.30 to 12.45) and afternoon (13.45 to 15.45).
 You can say which you prefer and we will do our best to follow your preferences.
 However, please be aware that certain classes are available at specific times of the day only.
 Please enquire at email@example.com before making a booking.

 The more weeks you study, the cheaper the price per week becomes.
 Returning students can start where they left off.
 For example, if you studied 12 weeks last year, you will start your next course at the week 13 price.
 Check out our special offers page to see the latest discounts!

-All of our agents go through an application procedure where we check their knowledge of the college and its procedures, the services they offer students and request references from other colleges or employers.
+All of our agents go through an application procedure where we check their knowledge of the academy and its procedures, the services they offer students and request references from other colleges or employers.
 If you ever want to check with us whether they are a genuine agent, please contact us!

 If you do not need a visa to study in the UK (e.g. you are an EU/EEA national) and you wish to pay for your course in instalments, please contact the Admissions Team!

 If you need a visa to study in the UK, you will need to 25% deposit on the course fees before we can send you an acceptance letter.